How To Become Solicitor General in India

 Who appoints Solicitor General in India?

 Unlike the Attorney General, who is appointed by the Indian President himself, the Solicitor General is appointed by an Appointments Committee of the Cabinet.
 He is selected to assist the Attorney General in addition to four other Additional Solicitor Generals.
-The proposal for his appointment is usually moved at the Law Secretary of Joint Secretary levels in the Legal Affairs Department.
+The proposal for his appointment is usually moved at the Law Secretary or Joint Secretary levels in the Legal Affairs Department.
 Once the Minister of Law and Justice approves him, his proposal is then sent for approval to the Appointments Committee of the Cabinet.
+It should be noted that this process ensures that the most capable candidates, who can handle the complex legal matters of the nation, are appointed.

 Eligibility criteria for Solicitor General

 The eligibility conditions to become a Solicitor General in India are similar to the conditions that a prospective Supreme Court Judge needs to fulfill.
-Apart from being an Indian citizen, he should at least 5 years of experience as a Judge in High Court or at least two other such courts.
-He should have been a High Court advocate for a minimum 10 years, and should be a renowned jurist in the eyes of the Appointments Committee of the Cabinet.
+Apart from being an Indian citizen, he should have at least 5 years of experience as a Judge in a High Court or at least two other such courts.
+He should have been a High Court advocate for a minimum of 10 years, and should be a renowned jurist in the eyes of the Appointments Committee of the Cabinet.
+Furthermore, a deep understanding of constitutional law and a proven track record of handling complex cases are often considered essential qualities for this role, emphasizing the high standards required for this significant position.

 Duties of a Solicitor General